Morganamilo/tide/README.md

 There are also a few handy bash commands which you can use for easily setting up an IDE, mounting USB devices, showing battery, system brightness, screenlocking, etc.

-Please note that the system brightness script was built for Intel CPUs, so it might not work with AMDs or other CPU manufacturers.
+Please note that for some of the functionality to work you need the proper names of your system modules, just follow the instructions in the .bashsys file for how to get them.